ihagoSantos/EComerceAWS/README.md

-# Welcome to your CDK TypeScript project
+# CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+This is a project for studying the creation of serverless applications through aws cdk and cloud formation.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.